 Verify if any changes have been made to the program.
 Review the methodology and programmatic assumptions made by the licensee in the calculation of dose.

-Review the dose to workers on the accuracy of the dose of record.
+Review the dose to workers with focus on the accuracy of the dose of record.

-For some licensees, internal exposure may comprise of the annual collective dose received at the facility.
+For some licensees, internal exposure may comprise most of the annual collective dose received at the facility.

-Review procedures, documentation, calibration and performance checks of analytical equipment and processes used to evaluate internal exposures.
+Review procedures, documentation, calibration, and performance checks of analytical equipment and processes used to evaluate internal exposures.

 Verify that maximum organ exposure assumptions are accurate.